Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Architecture-Specific Deployment

 The main functionality of the conversion tool is to generate ANSI C code based on a given ONNX model of the DNN to be deployed.
 This involves two steps: (1) parsing and converting the model to an intermediate representation, and (2) using this representation to determine a suitable data format, simulate memory allocation and generate an implementation describing the model's structure in code.

-The ONNX format stores a DNN's compute graph as a directed, acyclic graph with a set of fixed inputs and outputs.
-Every node in the graph represents an operation and can have multiple incoming and outgoing edges assigned to it.
-Edges describe the dataflow during the DNN's execution.
-Besides that, based on the type of operation a node represents, additional static parameters tensors can also be assigned to it.
+The ONNX format stores the computational graph of a DNN as a directed, acyclic graph with a set of fixed inputs and outputs.
+Each node in the graph represents an operation and can have multiple incoming and outgoing edges associated with it.
+The edges describe the flow of data during the execution of the DNN.
+Additionally, based on the type of operation a node represents, additional static parameter tensors can be assigned to it.